Shark fears cancel elite surf competition in Australia

-Sydney (AFP) - An elite global surfing championship in west Australia was cancelled Wednesday after two shark attacks near the event, organisers said.
+Sydney, April 18, 2018 (AFP) - - An elite global surfing championship in west Australia was cancelled Wednesday after two shark attacks near the event, organisers said.

 The world's top male and female surfers had been taking part in the 12-day Margaret River Pro, which is part of the World Surf League Championship Tour, off Australia's southwest coast since April 11.